 a.
 By the spring of 2020, the novel coronavirus SARS-CoV-2, which can cause the disease COVID-19, had spread across the globe.
 Since then, and because of the federal government's "Operation Warp Speed," three separate coronavirus vaccines have been developed and approved more swiftly than any other vaccines in our nation's history.
-The Food and Drug Administration ("FDA") issued an Emergency Use Authorization ("EUA") for the Pfizer-
+The Food and Drug Administration ("FDA") issued an Emergency Use Authorization ("EUA") for the Pfizerb.

-BioNTech COVID-19 Vaccine ("BioNTech Vaccine") on December 11, 2020.1 Just one week later, FDA issued a second EUA for the Moderna COVID-19 Vaccine ("Moderna Vaccine").2 FDA issued its most recent EUA for the Johnson & Johnson COVID-19 Vaccine ("Janssen Vaccine") on February 27, 2021 (the only EUA for a single-shot vaccine).3

-- b.
 FDA fully approved the Pfizer Comirnaty Vaccine ("Comirnaty Vaccine") on August 23, 2021.
+Though both are affiliated with Pfizer, the BioNTech Vaccine and the Comirnaty Vaccines are legally distinguishable.

+BioNTech COVID-19 Vaccine ("BioNTech Vaccine") on December 11, 2020.
+Just one week later, FDA issued a second EUA for the Moderna COVID-19 Vaccine ("Moderna Vaccine").
+FDA issued its most recent EUA for the Johnson & Johnson COVID-19 Vaccine ("Janssen Vaccine") on February 27, 2021 (the only EUA for a single-shot vaccine).

-Though both are affiliated with Pfizer, the BioNTech Vaccine and the Comirnaty Vaccines are legally distinguishable. - c.
-The EUA statute, 21 U.S.C. § 360bbb-3, explicitly states that anyone to whom an EUA product is administered must be informed of the option to accept or to refuse it, as well as alternatives to the product and the risks and benefits of receiving it. - d.
+c.
+The EUA statute, 21 U.S.C. § 360bbb-3, explicitly states that anyone to whom an EUA product is administered must be informed of the option to accept or to refuse it, as well as alternatives to the product and the risks and benefits of receiving it.

+d.
 Michigan State University ("MSU") announced "COVID directives" for the Fall 2021 semester by email and on its website on July 30, and then provided an expanded version via its website on August 5, 2021.
-The directives include a "Mandatory COVID-19 Vaccine" ("the Directive"). - e.
+The directives include a "Mandatory COVID-19 Vaccine" ("the Directive").

+e.
 According to the Directive, all faculty, staff, and students must either be fully vaccinated or have received one of a two-dose series by August 31, 2021, unless they obtain a religious or medical exemption, both of which are limited in nature and application.
 The Directive specifically excludes natural immunity as a basis for a medical exemption.
 Even employees who work remotely are subject to the Directive.

-1 Pfizer-BioNTech Vaccine FAQ, FDA, bit.ly/3i4Yb4e (last visited August 26, 2021).
+&lt;sup>1 Pfizer-BioNTech Vaccine FAQ, FDA, bit.ly/3i4Yb4e (last visited August 26, 2021).

-2 Moderna, About Our Vaccine, bit.ly/2Vl4lUF (last visited August 26, 2021).
+&lt;sup>2 Moderna, About Our Vaccine, bit.ly/2Vl4lUF (last visited August 26, 2021).

-3 EUA for Third COVID-19 Vaccine, FDA, bit.ly/3xc4ebk (last visited August 26, 2021).
+&lt;sup>3 EUA for Third COVID-19 Vaccine, FDA, bit.ly/3xc4ebk (last visited August 26, 2021).